 Whenever Chauncey (it seems too strange to refer to him as Bailey) mentioned the party, we both laughed.
 We were remembering the party, yes, but more broadly, our youth and all of its unrealistic hope and uncompromising principle.

 Sometime after that, Chauncey moved to Detroit to work for the Detroit Free Press.
 I heard through the grapevine, the black journalists' grapevine is very active, he had some major disagreements with editors there.
 That wouldn't be surprising.
-Most black journalists would have stories about butting heads with editors who maintained a narrow definition of news that excluded people of color, unless they were being arrested.

 When Chauncey returned to the Bay Area, he seemed changed.
 He had more of an edge.
 He was angrier.
 I never asked him about Detroit.
 He came to the Oakland Tribune, where we worked together for 12 years.

 In many ways, he was an old-style black journalist.
 He regularly attended events in the black community.
 He wrote about entrepreneurs, people starting self-help programs, community organizations, individuals and institutions we would otherwise not have known about.
 He was the herald of and champion of the African-American community.
 That didn't mean he didn't report wrongdoing or go after scoundrels.
 He was a champion, not a cheerleader.

 He was very proud and most often wore a suit to work; most journalists are far less businesslike in their attire.
 He was also very smart and liked to present data and facts to back up his point in a discussion or presentation.

 He always had at least three jobs or professional projects going at a time.
 While he was working at the Tribune, he freelanced for black newspapers and worked at SoulBeat, the cable television station.
 His resume was varied and impressive.
 His career encompassed radio, newspapers and television.